AloiDavide/Higu-ProCheckt/project notes/Takano isterica.md

-- [ ] Add images to script
-- [ ] Get the images
+- [x] Get the images
-- [ ] Make the first draft on renpy
+- [x] Make the first draft on renpy

+- [ ] Time the music with renpy
+	- [ ] make differennt parts start at the right time
+	- [ ] set the auto speed in the code
+	- [ ] tell check to use the auto speed

 - [ ] "have some kind of phone view with an image of some incognito on half the screen"
-- [ ] put static on it
+	- [ ] find the visual static effect
+	- [ ] maybe split screen maybe not
-- [ ] put an electric hum sound on lambdadelta's text
+- [x] put an electric hum sound on lambdadelta's text
 - [ ] per la corsa metti linee cinetiche in prima persona e belle transizioni
-- [ ] Larry non ha scelta e si butta nel fiume
+- [x] Larry non ha scelta e si butta nel fiume

 ---
 # Storyboard della mia scena